 Fortunately, treatment is relatively straightforward.
 Cataracts are removed surgically, a process that has become one of the most common elective surgeries in America.
 It’s so routine, in fact, that it’s usually performed as an outpatient procedure.
 Surgery is also remarkably effective, and the vast majority of patients report dramatic improvements in vision.

 Well, we’re moving on to some scarier stuff.
 Glaucoma is characterized by a dangerous increase of intraocular (liquids inside the eye) pressure.
 It comes in two distinct subtypes.
 Closed-angle glaucoma appears suddenly and often very, very painfully.
 While unpleasant, it does have the positive effect of driving sufferers directly to a doctor’s office before major damage occurs.
-Open-angle glaucoma is vastly more common and has a slower buildup, but may pose even greater danger to the eyes, as untreated glaucoma can cause irreversible damage nerves in the eye.
+Open-angle glaucoma is vastly more common and has a slower buildup, but may pose an even greater danger to the eyes, as untreated glaucoma can cause irreversible damage to nerves in the eye.
 This gives it the dramatic nickname of “the silent thief of sight.”

 Not only that, but glaucoma isn’t exactly uncommon.
 As many as 10 percent of older Americans may suffer from the condition.
 So what’s there to watch out for?
 In the case of closed-angle glaucoma – or an acute episode of open-angle – eye pain is a major, hard-to-ignore sign.
 Nausea, seeing halos around light sources, and suddenly decreased vision are also signs.